People with Disability

 Friday Night Group for Young Adults with a Disability

-Mosman Council facilitates a social and recreational group for young adults with a disability (age group 18-40 years) every third Friday evening of the month between 6.30 – 10.30pm.
+Mosman Council facilitates a social and recreational group for young adults with a disability (age group 18-40 years) every second Friday evening of the month between 5.30 – 8.30pm.

 Activities include outings, dinners, bowling, disco nights, workshops, movie nights and more.
-The maximum capacity is 17 attendees.
+The maximum capacity is 10 attendees (capacity reviewed under COVID restrictions).

 This is an interactive drama and improvisation course for young people with disability.
 Self-expression is encouraged using music and sounds, mime and improvisation.
 Each session is skilfully designed to help participants with interpersonal and communication skills while developing an appreciation for storytelling.